py-sdl/py-sdl2/doc/tutorial/pong.rst

         [...]
         running = True
         while running:
-            events = sdl2ext.get_events()
+            events = sdl2.ext.get_events()
             for event in events:
-                if event.type == SDL_QUIT:
+                if event.type == sdl2.SDL_QUIT:
                     running = False
                     break
-                if event.type == SDL_KEYDOWN:
+                if event.type == sdl2.SDL_KEYDOWN:
-                    if event.key.keysym.sym == SDLK_UP:
+                    if event.key.keysym.sym == sdl2.SDLK_UP:
                         player1.velocity.vy = -3
-                    elif event.key.keysym.sym == SDLK_DOWN:
+                    elif event.key.keysym.sym == sdl2.SDLK_DOWN:
                         player1.velocity.vy = 3
-                elif event.type == SDL_KEYUP:
+                elif event.type == sdl2.SDL_KEYUP:
-                    if event.key.keysym.sym in (SDLK_UP, SDLK_DOWN):
+                    if event.key.keysym.sym in (sdl2.SDLK_UP, sdl2.SDLK_DOWN):
                         player1.velocity.vy = 0
-            SDL_Delay(10)
+            sdl2.SDL_Delay(10)
             world.process()

     if __name__ == "__main__":
         sys.exit(run())

 Every event that can occur and that is supported by SDL2 can be identified by a static event type code.
 This allows us to check for a key stroke, mouse button press, and so on.
-First, we have to check for ``SDL_KEYDOWN`` and ``SDL_KEYUP`` events, so we can start and stop the paddle movement on demand.
+First, we have to check for ``sdl2.SDL_KEYDOWN`` and ``sdl2.SDL_KEYUP`` events, so we can start and stop the paddle movement on demand.
 Once we identified such events, we need to check, whether the pressed or released key is actually the Up or Down key, so that we do not start or stop moving the paddle, if the user presses R or G or whatever.

 Whenever the Up or Down key are pressed down, we allow the left player paddle to move by changing its velocity information for the vertical